lorefnon/workflow-orchestrator/README.md

 ### Custom workflow database column

-[meuble](http://imeuble.info/) contributed a solution for using custom persistence column easily, e.g. for a legacy database schema:
+A custom persistence column can be used for legacy database schema:

 ```ruby
 class LegacyOrder < ActiveRecord::Base